textpattern/textpattern.github.io/administration/write-panel.md

 See (11 a).
 At the top of the right column there is a new link “Create new”.
 It will abandon all unsaved edits of the current article and open a new empty Write panel.

 See (11 b).
 Two navigation buttons - *previous* and *next* (when applicable) - let you navigate from one article (in the article catalogue) to another without having to leave the write panel.
 (Another option is to select articles from under the _Recent Articles_ link on the right side of the panel, as already discussed in an earlier section.)
 The navigation buttons will rotate through your articles catalogue from the reference point of the article you happen to be viewing at the time.
 When you click the previous button you will move to the article that is one above the one you are at in the catalogue.
 When you click the next button you will move down one article in your catalogue.

-h4(#publish_or_save_button). &quot;Publish&quot; or &quot;Save&quot; Button

-See (11 and 11 e).
-The last thing to be aware of has to do with the button that publishes/saves your article and settings.
-Basically, there are two button labels you will see when working in the write panel; “Publish” (new article state) and “Save” (existing article state).

-When drafting a new article, the button will read as _Publish_.
-This might be a bit confusing because the word _publish_ would suggest your article is going directly live to the world when you click this button; however, that will only be true if you set the article's status to be either _Live_ or _Sticky_, as already discussed earlier.
-If this was a new article, and you changed your status to draft (for example), then this button would still read as “Publish” (even though you were just saving a draft), and not go live to the world.
-Basically, the _Publish_ label is the default label.

-Once you publish an article for the first time, no matter what the status (_Draft_, _Live_, ect.), then the next time you come back to edit your article in the write panel, the button will change to read as “Save,” as it does in Figure 10 (e).
-The _Save_ button will behave exactly the same as the _Publish_ button, despite whatever article status you happen to want to select (if not _Live_).

-When considering this button situation, it probably would make more sense to just have a “Save” button in all cases, but that is not how it currently works. *At least* the “Publish”-state before you “save” your work for the first time - probably when still unfinished - could beware you of inadvertently publishing rough work: When the button reads “Publish” better look twice if the Status is correct and really should be “Live”.

-h3(sectionedit5#messages).
-Messages

-See (12).
-When publishing or saving an article, Textpattern gives a feedback in the _message area_ top left beneath “Textpattern” (see Figure 11).
-When an article will be public (live or sticky), message reads “Article posted.” - when another Status (Draft, Hidden, Pending) is active, message is “Article saved as _status mode_.”.
-Sometimes there will be an additional info and need to modify something - most likely dealing with an identical URL, e.g. “Article posted.
-The same URL-only title is used by 2 different articles.”.